kkpatel2004/Shopping-trends/README.md

 # Shopping Trends Exploratory Data Analysis (EDA)

 ## 📌 Project Overview
-This project aims to analyze **shopping trends** using **Exploratory Data Analysis (EDA)** techniques.
-By exploring consumer behavior, purchasing patterns, and market trends, we can gain valuable insights into the evolving retail landscape.
+This project conducts an in-depth analysis of shopping trends using Exploratory Data Analysis (EDA) techniques to uncover valuable insights into consumer behavior, purchasing patterns, and evolving market trends.
+By leveraging historical shopping data, the analysis identifies seasonal shopping trends, peak sales periods, and shifts in consumer preferences over time.

+The study also examines the most popular product categories, helping businesses understand which items drive the highest demand.
+Additionally, the analysis compares online vs. offline shopping habits, highlighting key differences in purchasing behavior, preferred payment methods, and customer demographics.
+By investigating the impact of factors like discounts, promotions, and payment methods, the study provides actionable insights for retailers and e-commerce platforms to optimize their strategies and enhance customer experiences.

 ## 📂 Dataset Information
 - **Dataset Used:** Online & Offline Shopping Trends Dataset